History of Aero Engine Development

 Honda R&D Co., Ltd. Aircraft Engine R&D Center was established.

-*Organization name changed to Aero Engine Center in April 2019.
+*Organization name changed to "Innovative Research Excellence, Power unit & Energy" in April 2020.

 Honda Aero, Inc., an aircraft engine business company, was established in the United States (Reston, Virginia at the time).